civican/legisinfo/42-1/bills/C-58/bill_text.md

   **(2)** Subsection 35(2) of the Act is amended by striking out "and" at the end of paragraph (b), by adding "and" at the end of paragraph (c) and by adding the following after paragraph (c):

-    the Privacy Commissioner, if the Information Commissioner consults him or her under section 36.2 or the head of the government institution concerned notifies him or her of the complaint.
+    the Privacy Commissioner, if the Information Commissioner consults him or her under subsection 36(1.1) or section 36.2.

 ### Section 15

 Subsection 36(2) of the Act is replaced by the following:

+**(1.1)** For greater certainty, the Information Commissioner may, during the investigation of any complaint under this Part, consult the Privacy Commissioner and may, in the course of the consultation, disclose to him or her personal information.

 **(2)** Despite any other Act of Parliament, any privilege under the law of evidence, solicitor-client privilege or the professional secrecy of advocates and notaries and litigation privilege, and subject to subsection (2.1), the Information Commissioner may, during the investigation of any complaint under this Part, examine any record to which this Part applies that is under the control of a government institution, and no such record may be withheld from the Commissioner on any grounds.